kleis-technology/cloud-assess/README.md

 Running this request yields an impact assessment with the 16 well-known LCA indicators.
-Of course, in this example, we ran the assessment for a single virtual machine, but nothing stops you from assessment as many virtual machines as you want.
+Of course, in this example, we ran the assessment for a single virtual machine, but nothing stops you from assessing as many virtual machines as you want.
 <details>
 <summary>
     Expand to see what the result looks like.